-Can you remember the last time you coloured in a colouring book?
-Before the pandemic, I had probably only coloured a handful of times in adolescence and adulthood.
+Can you remember the last time you colored in a coloring book?
+Before the pandemic, I had probably only colored a handful of times in adolescence and adulthood.
 In my mind, it was something I had outgrown.
-Even after I learned about the stress relief benefits associated with colouring, and though I enjoyed it the few times I tried it, I never really made colouring a habit.
+Even after I learned about the stress relief benefits associated with coloring, and though I enjoyed it the few times I tried it, I never really made coloring a habit.

-Colouring has been shown to help ease stress and promote relaxation, at least in the short term.
-There’s a reason adult colouring books have become so popular!
-But even if colouring isn’t your thing, I encourage you to find a creative outlet you enjoy.
+Coloring has been shown to help ease stress and promote relaxation, at least in the short term.
+There’s a reason adult coloring books have become so popular!
+But even if coloring isn’t your thing, I encourage you to find a creative outlet you enjoy.
 Don’t worry about whether you’re good at it or not, and simply give yourself the chance to explore.
 Your mind will thank you for it.